 The Metrics Direct Income Fund aims to create a diversified exposure to Australian and New Zealand corporate loans, generally reflecting activity in the corporate loan market.

-The Fund contains in excess of 300 individual investments, diversified across public and private companies, industry sectors and the credit spectrum.
+The Fund has exposure to over 300 individual investments, diversified across public and private companies, industry sectors and the credit spectrum.

 No. Where the Trust is liquid, the Responsible Entity will typically accept redemption requests monthly.
 Redemption requests are subject to 10 business days’ prior written notice and are processed at the end of each month.